mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 ### Interview Panel process

-As part of the Recruiter Intake Session, the Recruiter will also work with the Hiring Manager to define the scope and focus area(s) for each interviewer using the ICP.
-Ahead of the first candidate interview, the Recruiter will post an update in the Recruiting Updates Channel and tag the Interview Panel.
+As part of the Recruiter Intake Session, the Recruiter also works with the Hiring Manager to define the scope and focus area(s) for each interviewer using the ICP.
+Ahead of the first candidate interview, the Recruiter posts an update in the Recruiting Updates Channel and tags the Interview Panel.

-The update will include the scope and focus area(s) for each interviewer.
+The update includes the scope and focus area(s) for each interviewer.
 To promote [high standards](https://handbook.mattermost.com/contributors/onboarding/staff-onboarding-guide#leadership-principles) hiring, if more than two interviewers are not a **Strong Yes** ahead of the Mid-Interview Sync, the candidate will not move forward.

 **Interview Panel SLAs**